Google doodle commemorates 340th anniversary of determination of speed of light

 Google is celebrating the 340th anniversary of the determination of the speed of light with a Google Doodle today.
 On December 7, 1676 the discovery was reported by the first scientific journal in Europe Journal des sçavans.

 The Speed of light was discovered by a Danish astronomer called Ole Romer.
 But before Romer it was Galileo who tried to measure the speed of light in 1638.
 Galileo’s method involved two people standing on a hill top miles part with a lamp each.
-The premise was that one of the pair would flash their lamp at the other, who would respond by flashing back immediately.

 No matter how far apart the two lamps were Galileo couldn't measure a time difference, leading him to determine that light was too fast to measure like this.
 Finally, Galileo came to a conclusion that light was 10 times faster than sound.